Sleitnick/AeroGameFramework/docs/settings.md

 --------------------------

 ## Third-Party Modules
 When using third-party modules within AGF, it is recommended to use `Standalone` mode.
-To do this, make an accompanying `.settings` file (e.g. `DataStore2.settings` or `Rojo.settings`) with the following configuration:
+To do this, make an accompanying `.settings` file (e.g. `DataStore2.settings` or `Roact.settings`) with the following configuration:

 ```lua
 return {Standalone = true}